AnandKumar9/TechnicalNotes/03. iOS/06. Web Technologies/2. Authentication Services/Misc.md

 WWDC 2017 - Introducing Password Autofill For Apps

+WWDC 2016 - Increase Usage of Your App With Proactive Suggestions (22:00)

 WWDC 2019 - What's New in Authentication (4:20 mark, again at 7:31 mark)

 Available for iPad apps for Mac too (since 2019).
 The app's App ID has to be listed on your server in order to tie your app and your website together.